Tiny C Compiler

-The Tiny C Compiler, TCC, tCc, or TinyCC is a x86 (32-bits), X86-64 and ARM processor C compiler initially written by Fabrice Bellard.
+The Tiny C Compiler, TCC, tCc, or TinyCC is a C compiler targeting x86 (32-bits), x86-64 and ARM initially written by Fabrice Bellard.
 It is designed to work for slower computers with little disk space (e.g. on rescue disks).
 Windows operating system support was added in version 0.9.23 (17 June 2005).
 TCC is distributed under the GNU Lesser General Public License.

 TCC claims to implement all of ANSI C (C89/C90), much of the C99 ISO standard, and many GNU C extensions including inline assembly.

 Features

 TCC has a number of features that differentiate it from other current C compilers: